10+ Coolest Dinosaur Cakes We’ve Ever Seen!

-I baked a sheet cake and two round cakes (one 8-inch and one 6-inch).
+To start off, I baked a sheet cake and two round cakes (one 8-inch and one 6-inch).
 I stacked the cakes and frosted with butter cream.
-I used brown food coloring to get the sandy color and then I used spray food coloring to make it look a little like camouflage., (Next year I will use this same technique will make a soldier cake.)
+Then I used brown food coloring to get the sandy color and then I used spray food coloring to make it look a little like camouflage., (Next year I will use this same technique will make a soldier cake.)

 I made pre-historic plants with a leaf tip and with orange frosting and a star tip.
 Then I arranged the dinosaurs and voila!
 One of my friends thought I bought the cake which was the best compliment ever!

 A friend at work has a son that’s crazy about dinosaurs so I agreed to make dinosaur cakes for his third birthday that fit the dinosaur theme.
 To create this cake I baked a regular size sheet cake.
 I then cut away the bottom right corner out of the cake to create the area for the “lake”.

 Both the sheet cake and the section that I cut out were iced with a thin crumb layer of white butter cream and then I took the corner piece that I had cut away and placed it on the top-left corner of the sheet cake.
 I iced the entire cake in another layer of butter cream smoothing the areas to cover the seams where the two pieces of cake joined.